 Port Vale Boys’ School

-Cowbridge School had been significantly overcrowded for some years and HMIs were threatening to reduce the stipend.
+Cowbridge School had been significantly overcrowded for some years and HMIs had threatened to reduce the school stipend.

 The HMi report dated 23rd December 1913 states “The accommodation is for 160 elder children and 44 Infants, the present number on the books is 206 elder children and 52 Infants.
 Some crowding is inevitable till the new school is completed, but the new building is urgently necessary, and should be finished as soon as possible.”